sensoworks/docs/pages/platform/platform-ingestion/http-ingestion.md

 - <span style="color:red">network</span>: the ID of the network where we are sending the telemetry data.

 #### Authentication
 The bearer token can be copied from the dashboard.
+See the [User Manual](../user-manual.md#7-edges) for more information.

 #### Body example
 ```json